 A stressful Valentine’s Day can look like this: Buying expensive roses that you can’t really afford.
 Spending money on a card that cost $8.00 and a box of chocolates at $25.
 Dinner reservation where everywhere in town cost double or triple.
 You rush home from work to get to that reservation.
 Get redressed so you look refreshed.
 Hit traffic.
 Pay for parking.
 Stay out late.
 May or may not have sex.
 End the evening late.
 Work the next day.
 Tired.

 A more joyful and relaxed Valentine’s Day can look like this: Give something thoughtful, personalized, and meaningful to someone you care about.
 A hand written note with a list of things you appreciate and are thankful for about those loved ones.
 It shows you are paying attention and care.
 And you can’t go wrong with candy.
 If you want to do the dinner thing, the day before or day after always makes for a stress-free evening as there are fewer crowds and the pricing is reasonable.

-Being married for over 18 years Valentine’s Day can tend to be just another day for me, as well.
+Being married for 21 years Valentine’s Day can tend to be just another day for me, as well.
 In the past, I planned a special dinner for friends and relatives of those with no significant other as some became widowed or had recent breakups.
 I thanked them for their friendship and told them something about them I appreciated.
 They left with happy memories of stories from our past and party favors to reflect the evening which included chocolates and handwritten Valentine’s Day cards.
 The event not only made me and my family members happy it brought joy to our guest and made for a wonderful celebration of love.

 If you’d like more information about how to make your Valentine’s Day a more enjoyable experience please call me at (858) 735-1139.